-Any longer than 3 minutes, and you will lose your audience and disrupt the meeting flow.
-You will be surprised how difficult it is to cram your entire life into a short 3 minutes!
+Any longer than 3 minutes, and you will lose your audience as well as disrupt the meeting flow.
+You'll be surprised how difficult it is to cram your entire life into a short 3 minutes!

 Start by making a list.
 You can edit it later.

 What are those things you are really passionate about?

 Family is important so share your spouse and children with your members.